-iMazing's Photos tool has been completely rebuilt in iMazing 2.11, so please make sure you're up to date first.
+iMazing's Photos tool has been completely rebuilt in 2020.
+Please make sure you're up to date first.
 You can update from within iMazing (

 iMazing > Check for Updates), or download and install afresh from our website.